hairlesshobo/jack-tools/md/rju-osc.md

 not defined but which increments synchronously with the ntp and utc time stamps.  arg...  is the set of tag specific arguments.

-The timing packets sent by jack-osc are:
+The timing packets sent by rju-osc are:

 /pulse ntp:t utc:d frm:h p-ntp:t p-utc:d p-frm:h pulse:i
 :   Pulse Location.
 This packet indicates that the nearest frame to